billwheatley/provision-desktop/README.md

 or

-`.provision-dnf-localhost-no-pkg-update.sh` if you don't want to skip package updates
+`./provision-dnf-localhost-no-pkg-update.sh` if you don't want to skip package updates

 ### apt running